psf-training-pn/psf-training-pn.github.io/communication.md

-Leopards with opposite thumbs live alone.
+Leopards with opposite thumbs live alone, so they do not have to communicate.
 They come together only to mate.
+To arrange mating (a date) the use cellulalar phone (That is why they have opposite thumb - yes, to hold the phone!).